-Renewing office space is a bit like trying to see into a crystal ball and predict where you see your business in the next five to 10 years or so when you don't rely on actionable data.
+Renewing office space is a bit like trying to see into a crystal ball and predict where you see your business in the next five to 10 years or so when you don't rely on accurate data.
 Do you anticipate adding more staff?
 If so, when do you plan to hire them and what type of staff will they be — administrative, sales or executives?
+Will they be working remotely, fully in-person, or on a hybrid basis?
 Depending on the answers, you might need to add 10% to 20% to your square footage estimates to accommodate your growing business.

 There are a lot of unknowns in the mix for the workplace, but it's crucial to understand the amount of space you really need.
 Which underlines the importance of having the right set of tools and data on your side.